Hardblock-IMSE/EIPX-Smart-NFT/README.md

     ///  (`_addressUser` == 0) when no user is assigned.
     event UserAssigned(uint256 indexed tokenID, address indexed _addressUser);

-    /// @dev This emits when user and device finish mutual authentication process successfully.
+    /// @dev This emits when user and asset finish mutual authentication process successfully.
-    ///  This event emits when both the user and the device prove they share a secret communication channel. event UserEngaged(uint256 indexed tokenID);
+    ///  This event emits when both the user and the asset prove they share a secret communication channel. event UserEngaged(uint256 indexed tokenID);

-    /// @dev This emits when owner and device finish mutual authentication process successfully.
+    /// @dev This emits when owner and asset finish mutual authentication process successfully.
-    ///  This event emits when both the owner and the device prove they share a secret communication channel. event OwnerEngaged(uint256 indexed tokenID);
+    ///  This event emits when both the owner and the asset prove they share a secret communication channel. event OwnerEngaged(uint256 indexed tokenID);

     /// @dev This emits when it is checked that the timeout has expired.
     ///  This event emits when the timestamp of the SmartNFT is not updated in timeout. event TimeoutAlarm(uint256 indexed tokenID);

-    /// @notice This function defines how the NFT is assigned as utility of a new user.
+    /// @notice This function defines how the NFT is assigned as utility of a new user if user is defined.
-    /// @dev Only the owner of the SmartNFT can assign a user provided that the state of the token is
+    /// @dev Only the owner of the SmartNFT can assign a user provided.
+If asset is defined, then the state of the token must be
-    /// "engagedWithOwner","waitingForUser" or "engagedWithUser".
-The function changes the state of the token defined by "_tokenID" to
+    /// "engagedWithOwner","waitingForUser" or "engagedWithUser" and this function changes the state of the token defined by "_tokenID" to
+    /// "waitingForUser".
+If asset is not defined, set status tu "userAssigned".
+In both case, this function sets the parameter
-    /// "waitingForUser" and sets the parameter "addressUser" to "_addressUser".
+    /// "addressUser" to "_addressUser".
     /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @param _addressUser is the address of the new user. function setUser(uint256 _tokenId, address _addressUser) external;

     /// @notice This function defines the initialization of the mutual authentication process between the owner and the asset.
-    /// @dev Only the owner of the token can start this authentication process provided that the state of the token is
+    /// @dev Only the owner of the token can start this authentication process if asset is defined, This proccess provided that
-    /// "waitingForOwner".
-The function does not change the state of the token and saves "_dataEngagement" and "_hashK_O"
+    /// the state of the token is "waitingForOwner".
+The function does not change the state of the token and saves "_dataEngagement"
-    /// in the parameters of the token.
+    /// and "_hashK_O" in the parameters of the token.
-    /// @param _tokenId is the tokenID of the SmartNFT bound to the device.
+    /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @param _dataEngagement is the public data proposed by the owner for the agreement of the shared key.
-    /// @param _hashK_O is the hash of the secret proposed by the owner to share with the device. function startOwnerEngagement(uint256 _tokenId, uint256 _dataEngagement, uint256 _hashK_O) external;
+    /// @param _hashK_O is the hash of the secret proposed by the owner to share with the asset. function startOwnerEngagement(uint256 _tokenId, uint256 _dataEngagement, uint256 _hashK_O) external;

-    /// @notice This function completes the mutual authentication process between the owner and the device.
+    /// @notice This function completes the mutual authentication process between the owner and the asset.
-    /// @dev Only the device bound to the token can finish this authentication process provided that the state of the token is
+    /// @dev Only the asset bound to the token can finish this authentication process provided that the state of the token is
     /// "waitingForOwner" and dataEngagement is different from 0.
 This function compares hashK_O saved in
-    /// the token with hashK_D.
+    /// the token with hashK_A.
 If they are equal then the state of token changes to "engagedWithOwner", dataEngagement is set to 0,
     /// and the event "OwnerEngaged" is emitted.
-    /// @param _hashK_D is the hash of the secret generated by the device to share with the owner. function ownerEngagement(uint256 _hashK_D) external;
+    /// @param _hashK_A is the hash of the secret generated by the asset to share with the owner. function ownerEngagement(uint256 _hashK_A) external;

-    /// @notice This function defines the initialization of the mutual authentication process between the user and the device.
+    /// @notice This function defines the initialization of the mutual authentication process between the user and the asset.
-    /// @dev Only the user of the token can start this authentication process provided that the state of token is
+    /// @dev Only the user of the token can start this authentication process if asset and user are defined.
+This proccess provided
-    /// "waitingForUser".
-The function does not change the state of the token and saves "_dataEngagement" and "_hashK_U"
+    /// that the state of token is "waitingForUser".
+The function does not change the state of the token and saves "_dataEngagement"
-    /// in the parameters of the token.
+    /// and "_hashK_U" in the parameters of the token.
-    /// @param _tokenId is the tokenID of the SmartNFT bound to the device.
+    /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @param _dataEngagement is the public data proposed by the user for the agreement of the shared key.
-    /// @param _hashK_U is the hash of the secret proposed by the user to share with the device. function startUserEngagement(uint256 _tokenId, uint256 _dataEngagement, uint256 _hashK_U) external;
+    /// @param _hashK_U is the hash of the secret proposed by the user to share with the asset. function startUserEngagement(uint256 _tokenId, uint256 _dataEngagement, uint256 _hashK_U) external;

-    /// @notice This function completes the mutual authentication process between the user and the device.
+    /// @notice This function completes the mutual authentication process between the user and the asset.
-    /// @dev Only the device bound to the token can finish this authentication process provided that the state of the token is
+    /// @dev Only the asset bound to the token can finish this authentication process provided that the state of the token is
     /// "waitingForUser" and dataEngage if different from 0.
 This function compares hashK_U saved in
-    /// the token with hashK_D.
+    /// the token with hashK_A.
 If they are equal then the state of token changes to "engagedWithUser", dataEngagement is set to 0,
     /// and the event "UserEngaged" is emitted.
-    /// @param _hashK_D is the hash of the secret generated by the device to share with the user. function userEngagement(uint256 _hashK_D) external;
+    /// @param _hashK_A is the hash of the secret generated by the asset to share with the user. function userEngagement(uint256 _hashK_A) external;

     /// @notice This function checks if the timeout has expired.
     /// @dev Everybody can call this function to check if the timeout has expired.
 The event "TimeoutAlarm" is emitted
     /// if the timeout has expired.
-    /// @param _tokenId is the tokenID of the SmartNFT bound to the device.
+    /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @return true if timeout has expired and false in other case. function checkTimeout(uint256 _tokenId) external returns (bool);

     /// @notice This function sets the value of timeout.
     /// @dev Only the owner of the token can set this value provided that the state of the token is "engagedWithOwner",
     /// "waitingForUser" or "engagedWithUser".
-    /// @param _tokenId is the tokenID of the SmartNFT bound to the device.
+    /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @param _timeout is the value to assign to timeout. function setTimeout(uint256 _tokenId, uint256 _timeout) external;

     /// @notice This function updates the timestamp, thus avoiding the timeout alarm.
-    /// @dev Only the device bound to the token can update its own timestamp. function updateTimestamp() external;
+    /// @dev Only the asset bound to the token can update its own timestamp. function updateTimestamp() external;

     /// @notice This function lets obtain the tokenID from an address.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.
-    /// @param _addressSD is the address to obtain the tokenID from it.
+    /// @param _addressSA is the address to obtain the tokenID from it.
-    /// @return The tokenID of the token bound to the device that generates _addressSD. function tokenFromBCA(address _addressSD) external view returns (uint256);
+    /// @return The tokenID of the token bound to the asset that generates _addressSA. function tokenFromBCA(address _addressSA) external view returns (uint256);

-    /// @notice This function lets know the owner of the token from the address of the device bound to the token.
+    /// @notice This function lets know the owner of the token from the address of the asset bound to the token.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.
-    /// @param _addressSD is the address to obtain the owner from it.
+    /// @param _addressSA is the address to obtain the owner from it.
-    /// @return The owner of the token bound to the device that generates _addressSD. function ownerOfFromBCA(address _addressSD) external view returns (address);
+    /// @return The owner of the token bound to the asset that generates _addressSA. function ownerOfFromBCA(address _addressSA) external view returns (address);

     /// @notice This function lets know the user of the token from its tokenID.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.
-    /// @param _tokenId is the tokenID of the SmartNFT bound to the device.
+    /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @return The user of the token from its _tokenId. function userOf(uint256 _tokenId) external view returns (address);

-    /// @notice This function lets know the user of the token from the address of the device bound to the token.
+    /// @notice This function lets know the user of the token from the address of the asset bound to the token.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.
-    /// @param _addressSD is the address to obtain the user from it.
+    /// @param _addressSA is the address to obtain the user from it.
-    /// @return The user of the token bound to the device that generates _addressSD. function userOfFromBCA(address _addressSD) external view returns (address);
+    /// @return The user of the token bound to the asset that generates _addressSA. function userOfFromBCA(address _addressSA) external view returns (address);

     /// @notice This function lets know how many tokens are assigned to a user.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.